owfm/owfm.me/posts/employment-history.md

 3. Communication
 4. Education

 I have a deep passion for physics and have had a very rewarding five years sharing my love of the subject in the classrooms of this East London Comprehensive.
-I became a Specialist Leader in Education (SLE) for Physics in 2019, and in that role have **delivered many training and coaching sessions** supporting non-specialist physics teachers. **I was later awarded an “Expert Practitioner” award for outstanding mentoring of trainee teachers** by the University of Cantebury.
+I became a <a target="_blank" href="https://www.gov.uk/guidance/get-school-to-school-support-from-system-leaders#specialist-leaders-of-education-sles">Specialist Leader of Education (SLE)</a> for Physics in 2019, and in that role have **delivered many training and coaching sessions** supporting non-specialist physics teachers. **I was later awarded an “Expert Practitioner” award for outstanding mentoring of trainee teachers** by the University of Cantebury.

 I’m proud that my A-level students’ progress was recognised as being in the **top 10% nationally** (via ALPS) in 3 of my first 4 years.
 I have appeared on Radio 4 with my students discussing a collaborative project I ran with Queen Mary University.